Expensive assets justify their place on the Balance sheet by earning returns.

 Example Balance Sheet

-Accumulated Depreciation on the Balance Sheet
+Asset Depreciation on the Balance Sheet

-Balance sheets sometimes list asset groups as general asset categories, (e.g., Current assets).
-However, they can also identify asset categories in terms of how they use the assets (e.g., Store equipment), and sometimes simply in terms of what the items are (e.g., Computer systems).
+Balance Sheets sometimes list asset groups as general asset categories, (e.g., Current Assets).
+However, they can also identify asset categories in terms of how they use the assets (e.g., Store Equipment), and sometimes simply in terms of what the items are (e.g., Computer systems).

 Exhibit 5 below shows how Grande Corporation reports assets in a number of different categories.